 Getting Tested for Mycotoxins

 The test kits are most often ordered by your Doctor and sent to the patient’s homes.
 While you can order the urine test kit yourself and complete it at home, you will need a nurse (either at your physician’s office or a testing lab) to draw blood and spin down the samples with a centrifuge.
 Inside your test kit are a lab requisition, payment authorization form, a specimen tube, and a pre-paid mailing envelope with instructions on how to ship your sample.
 It’s not as complicated as it sounds.

 Does Insurance Cover These Tests?

 RealTime Labs is an Authorized Medicare Provider and is an Authorized, Non-Network Provider with Tricare.
 They are considered an Out-Of-Network provider with all other insurance companies, including all Medicare Advantage plans.
 Payment is required in advance for the testing.
 However, RealTime Lab can assist with submission to your insurance company for reimbursement if requested.

 The Test Results & Controversy

-Once you have the results, you can cross-reference with other environmental tests you have had done and back into the organisms that are producing those mycotoxins.
+Once you have the results, you can cross-reference them with other environmental tests you have done and back into the organisms that are producing those mycotoxins.
 Many times they are hidden in your home, but other sources need to be considered.
-Cross-contamination of your body by diet or a previous historic exposure are real possibilities or your body might be colonized by these toxic molds from some other source.
-There is more to all this than just Remediation of molds in your home as remediation alone often does not give you the desired health improvements.
+Cross-contamination of your body by diet or a previous historic exposure is a real possibility, or your body might be colonized by these toxic molds from some other source.
+There is more to all this than just the Remediation of molds in your home, as remediation alone often does not give you the desired health improvements.